eiriksm/pocketsphinx-continuous-node/README.md

 var Psc = require('pocketsphinx-continuous');
 var ps = new Psc({
   setId: '1337'  // A "set id".
 See explanation below.
-  verbose: false // Will give you a whole lot of debug output in your console.
+  verbose: false // Setting this to true will give you a whole lot of debug output in your console.
 });
 ```